ivedantsharma/portfolio/README.md

-# Aviral's Portfolio
+# Vedant's Portfolio

 Welcome to my personal portfolio website!
-This project showcases my skills, projects, and journey as a frontend developer.
+This project showcases my skills, projects, and journey as a fullstack developer.

 ## 🌟 Features